flutter/website/debugging.md

 mode, sometimes referred to as "checked" mode.
 This is the default if you use `flutter run`.
-In this mode, the Dart `assert` statement is enabled, and the Flutter framework uses this to perform many runtime checks verifying that invariants aren't being violated.
+In this mode, the Dart `assert` statement is enabled, and the Flutter framework uses this to perform many runtime checks verifying that invariants are not being violated.

 When an invariant is violated, it is reported to the console, with some context information to help with tracking down the source of the